Assassination of Jovenel Moïse

-Jovenel Moïse, the president of Haiti, was assassinated on 7 July 2021 at 1 a.m.
-EDT (UTC−04:00) at his residence in Port-au-Prince.
-A group of 28 foreign mercenaries, mostly Colombians, are alleged to be responsible for the killing.
+Jovenel Moïse, the 43rd president of Haiti, was assassinated on 7 July 2021 at 1:00 am EDT (UTC−04:00) at his residence in Port-au-Prince.

+A group of 28 foreign mercenaries, mostly from Colombia, are alleged to be responsible for the killing.
 First Lady Martine Moïse was also shot multiple times in the attack, and was airlifted to the United States for emergency treatment.
 Later in the day, USGPN (L'Unité de Sécurité Générale du Palais National, or The General Security Unit of the National Palace, headed by Dimitri Herard) killed three of the suspected assassins and arrested 20 more.
-A manhunt is ongoing for other gunmen as well as the masterminds of the attack.
+A manhunt was launched for other gunmen as well as the masterminds of the attack.

 Haitian chief prosecutor Bedford Claude confirmed plans to question Moïse's top bodyguards; none of the president's security guards were killed or injured in the attack.
-US authorities have since arrested six suspects alleged to have conspired in the assassination.
+U.S. authorities have since arrested eleven suspects alleged to have conspired in the assassination.
+Martine Moïse and former acting prime minister Claude Joseph were formally charged on 19 February 2024 with conspiring in the assassination.

 Background

 Election

 Jovenel Moïse was the chosen successor to President Michel Martelly, who was constitutionally barred from seeking reelection in the 2015 presidential election.
 According to official results, Moïse received 33% of ballots cast in the first round, more than any other candidate but short of the majority required to avoid a second run-off election.
 These results were disputed by second-place finisher Jude Célestin and others, whose supporters protested.
-The mandated run-off was repeatedly delayed, prompting further violent protests.
+The mandated runoff was repeatedly delayed, prompting further violent protests.
 The 2015 election results were eventually annulled.
 When incumbent Martelly's term expired, the legislature appointed Jocelerme Privert as interim President before fresh elections in November 2016.
-In these elections, Moïse received 56% of the official tally, enough to avoid a run-off.
+In these elections, Moïse received 56% of the official tally, enough to avoid a runoff.
 Moïse assumed office on 7 February 2017.